-- (a) On or before February 15th of each year, each approved school shall assure that it continues to comply with applicable requirements of this rule and federal and state law. - (b) In consultation with the Board, the Agency shall prepare and make available a simplified electronic form to be used to meet the requirement of this section that shall be made available to schools by direct email and posting on the Agency website by no later than January 15th of each year and at least 30 days before the date it is due.
-The form shall include the school's specific assurance that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) and, for schools approved to receive public tuition, complies with Subsections 2229.1 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs), (Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)). - (c) The form shall also require disclosure of any alleged complaint regarding a violation of a nondiscrimination provision of law or these rules, and its status.
+(a) On or before February 15th of each year, each approved independent school shall assure that it continues to comply with applicable requirements of these rules this rule and state and state law.

+- (b) In consultation with the Board, the Agency shall prepare and make available a simplified\electronic form to be used to meet the requirement of this section, that shall be made available to all approved independent schools by direct email and posting on the Agency website by no later than January 15th of each year and, at least 390 days from before the date it is due.
+The form shall include the school's specific assurance, including necessary supporting evidence, that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) using the self-assessment tool indicated in that subsection and, for schools approved to receive public tuition, complies with Subsections 2229.1 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs), (Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)), if applicable. - (c) The form shall also require disclosure of any complaint alleging a violation of a nondiscrimination provision of law or these rules, and the status of each complaint.
 The Agency, upon review, shall certify to the Board that either there were no complaints or that any pending complaint is under review by an appropriate authority.
 The Agency shall refer any outstanding complaints to the appropriate authority pursuant to Section 2226.2.1 (Complaints; Reports), below. - (d) The form shall be submitted electronically to the Agency.
-Schools may request and the Secretary may grant an extension to submit the annual compliance assurance form for unforeseen circumstances beyond the school's control.
+Incomplete or modified forms will not be accepted as meeting the requirement set forth in subsection (a) above.
+Schools may request and the Secretary may grant an extensionapproval of up to forty-five45 days to submit the annual compliance assurance form on an alternate date, prior to or after the announced due date, in due tofor unforeseen-circumstances that are unforeseen or beyond the school's control which prevent submission of the form by the announced date. - (e) If an approved independent school fails to submit its an acceptable annual compliance assurance form by the date set by the Agency, the Secretary shall promptly contact the school by phone or first class mail regarding its deficiency and notify the Board that the school is will be considered out of compliance with subsection (a) above.
+After providing an opportunity for a hearing, the Board may revoke, suspend, or impose conditions on the school's approval status, including its ability to receive public tuition, if it determines that the school has failed to comply with the requirements of this Section.